Project & Product Management

 An Agile-based design delivery timeline looks like this:

-Each line item is an Agile story.
+Each line item above is an Agile story.
 The blue bars show estimated time required to create, review, update, and then deliver a design for each story.
 Gray arrows pointing to the right indicate the sprint when the development team will actually begin work on a given story.
 The goal is to make sure each story design is delivered prior to the sprint when it would actually be needed.

 Because I participate in the entire Sprint Zero story creation and prioritization effort, I can coordinate with Dev and PM leads to make sure Design delivers what’s at the start of any given sprint, if not earlier.